 For wheelchair users

-- Parking spaces for wheelchair users: two spaces in parking lot B1
+- Parking spaces for wheelchair users: two spaces in parking lot B1 and B2 each floors.

 - Wheelchair rental service: four wheelchairs available.
 Please ask staff to use them.